Keyfactor/iis-orchestrator/README.md

 **Note: There is an additional (and deprecated) certificate store type of “IIS” that ships with the Keyfactor platform.
 Migration of certificate stores from the “IIS” type to either the “IISBin” or “IISU” types is not currently supported.**

+**Note: If Looking to use GSMA Accounts to run the Service Kefyactor Command 10.3 or greater is required for No Value checkbox to work**

 ## Creating New Certificate Store Types
 Currently this orchestrator handles two extensions: IISU for IIS servers with bound certificates and WinCert for general Windows Certificates.
 Below describes how each of these certificate store types are created and configured.